agsb/f2u/docs/MemoryModel.md

     TIB is less than Forth standart, but as "column 72 is continue", is enough;

-    PAD is for buffer compile words and flush to flash
+    FIB is for buffer compile words and flush to flash

     PIC is for use in numeric formating